-2.1 CAPITAL STRUCTURE AT DECEMBER 31, 2015
+2.1 CAPITAL STRUCTURE AT DECEMBER 31, 2016

-The ordinary share capital of Valora Holding AG as of December 31, 2015 amounted to CHF 3435599, comprising 3435599 single-class registered shares of CHF 1.00 nominal value each, each entitled to dividends and votes.
-All Valora Holding AG ordinary registered shares are fully paid up and listed on the main section of the SIX Swiss Exchange and BX Berne eXchange.
-Valora Holding AG has conditional capital of CHF 84000, comprising 84000 registered shares of CHF 1.00 nominal value each.
+The ordinary share capital of Valora Holding AG as of December 31, 2016 amounted to CHF 3435599, comprising 3435599 single-class registered shares of CHF 1.00 nominal value each, each entitled to dividends and votes.
+All Valora Holding AG ordinary registered shares are fully paid up and listed on the main section of the SIX Swiss Exchange.